 This organization also has a site with one Enterprise product and one Premium product.
 Unlike the Enterprise product, the Premium product is included in your site bill.

-We also regularly review the number of users with access to your Enterprise products.
-If your user count exceeds you user tier, we’ll work with you to upgrade your tier or lower your user count.
+We regularly review the number of users with access to your Enterprise products.
+If your user count exceeds you user tier, you’ll receive an email about how to upgrade your tier or lower your user count.

 Downgrade an Enterprise plan